mgatrn/mgatrn/README.md

 - 👀 I’m interested in medical education
 - 🌱 I’m currently learning from the beginning
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me ... unreachable for now.
+- 📫 How to reach me: find me on discord.

 <!---
 mgatrn/mgatrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.